himcesjf/QtStudentDBManager/README.md

 # Client-Server Application for Student Display

 ## Overview
-- This project represents an advanced iteration of the [QtStudentDBManager network_minimal project](https://github.com/himcesjf/QtStudentDBManager/tree/network_minimal), taking a step up in demonstrating a basic client-server architecture using Qt 6.
+- This project builds upon the [QtStudentDBManager network_minimal project](https://github.com/himcesjf/QtStudentDBManager/tree/network_minimal), taking a step up in demonstrating a basic client-server architecture using Qt 6.
 - Focusing on network communication and GUI display, it showcases a networked data exchange where a server sends serialized student data to a client for visualization.
 - Highlights key concepts in Qt network programming, dynamic memory management, and model-view design patterns.